Two-stage least squares with treatment-covariate interactions for treatment effect heterogeneity: Interacted 2 SLS and identifying assumptions

-Definition \ref{def:2sls_a} below reviews the standard \tslss procedure for estimating the causal effect of the treatment on outcome.
-We call it the {\it additive \tsls} to signify the additive regression specifications in both stages.
+Definition \ref{def:2sls_a} below reviews the standard \tsls\ procedure for estimating the causal effect of the treatment on outcome.
+We call it the {\it additive \tsls} to signify the additive regression specifications in both the first and second stages.